amylour/irish_wildlife_matchup/README.md

 ### **1. Start Modal**
 ![screenshot of start modal](docs/images/feature_startmodal.png)

 The start modal greets the user when the page first loads.
 It details the rules and offers the option to enter a player name to personalise the gameboard.
+This is indicated with the 'optional' placeholder.
 Pressing the 'Tick' button starts the game.

 <br>